adoxa/ansicon/readme.txt

     If running CMD.EXE, its own COLOR will be the initial color.

+    The 64-bit version can inject into a 32-bit process, but that will not then inject into a 64-bit process.

     ===============
     Version History
     ===============

     Legend: + added, - bug-fixed, * changed.

+    1.32 - 4 December, 2010:
+    - fixed crash due to NULL lpNumberOfBytesWritten/lpNumberOfCharsWritten;
+    - -p will test the parent process for validity.

     1.31 - 19 November, 2010:
     - fixed multibyte support (no extra junk with UTF-8 files);